 A Life in Art

 Scenes: Fall For Arts 2019… Perfect weather welcomed muralists, kite lovers and more to Roosevelt Island for Fall For Arts 2019.
-The whole thing’s organized and sponsored by RIOC.
-Friends come along for the Island of Art event.
+The whole thing’s organized and sponsored by RIOC, and friends came along for the Island of Art event.

 RIOC President/CEO Susan Rosenthal greeted Manhattan Borough President Gale Brewer at the event in Four Freedoms Park.
-Residents Association President Lynne Shinozaki observed.
-Rosenthal is an art lover whose encouragement helps fire the Island of Art concept.
+Rosenthal became . a 2020 loss Rosenthal is an art lover whose encouragement helped fire the defining Island of Art concept.

 Fall For Arts highlight: Pioneering artist, teacher and organizer, 95 year old Arline Jacoby brought her brushstrokes to the Rivercross lawn.
-She has not lost her touch.
+She had not lost her touch.

 Jacoby teamed up with Anne Marie Dannenberg on fresh artwork.
 Scenes: Fall For Arts 2019, Murals, Kites and More…

-RIOC’s Erica Spencer-EL shows she’s more than an organizer.
+RIOC’s Erica Spencer-EL showed she’s more than an organizer.
 Her mural is a direct expression of the festival’s theme.

 Painter/Photographer Esther Piaskowski coaches a team of Girl Scouts as they create a fresh mural.